3 Mistakes That Make Your Protein Shakes Unhealthy

 High-protein foods curb your appetite and keep you full longer.
 One study found a protein-rich breakfast suppresses hunger far better than a carbohydrate-heavy breakfast.
-I know, you don’t always have time or an appetite for a substantial protein-rich breakfast.
-That’s why a protein shake is the perfect solution!
+But you don’t always have time or an appetite for a substantial protein-rich breakfast: That’s why a protein shake is the perfect solution!

 1. Turning your protein shake into a milkshake.

 Adding high-sugar ingredients like dried fruit, sweetened nut milks, and sugar-added almond butter can easily turn a potentially healthy shake into a sugar-loaded, fat-storing disaster.

 Solution: Opt for low-sugar impact ingredients.
 My favorite blends the right protein powder with unsweetened coconut milk, frozen raspberries, avocado, kale and freshly ground flaxseeds.
 You have an easy, delicious, fat-blasting breakfast in minutes that keeps you full for hours.